tomragus/CMI-PIU-Model/README.md

 # CMI Personal Internet Use - EDA and Predictive Machine Learning Model

-This is my end-to-end notebook for the Child Mind Institute's Personal Internet Use Kaggle Competition.
+This is my notebook for the Child Mind Institute's Personal Internet Use Kaggle Competition.
 The competition has been over for a few months now, but given my personal interest in the subject of internet overuse/ addiction and the psychology of the developing brain, I thought this would be a fun problem to sink my teeth into.

 ### ‣ 🧑‍💻 The Problem at Hand *(taken from the comptetition homepage 👉  [read here](https://www.kaggle.com/competitions/child-mind-institute-problematic-internet-use/overview))*
 "In today’s digital age, problematic internet use among children and adolescents is a growing concern.
 Better understanding this issue is crucial for addressing mental health problems such as depression and anxiety.